 17. Carelessly Naming URLs

 An overly long URL name, generic URL naming conventions, and keyword stuffing will squelch your ranking.
 Google also recommends lower case URLs.
-Shorter URLs also get more clicks, so try to keep your URL length below 100 characters and no longer than three to five words.
+Shorter URLs get more clicks.
+But Google says URL length can be as long as 1,000 characters–and that’s a loooong URL!

 Believe it or not, we still see some of these outliers that have not optimized their URLs.
 If they do so now, they would need to set up 301 redirects for every page.
 This, too, is not ideal.